PROTECTION DOG LEVEL 2 SLEEVE (P2S)

 General Rules for P2S

-A. Eligibility: To perform the P2S routine at an SDA trial, the dog must have earned a P1, P1S or P1M title at a previous trial.
+A. Eligibility: To perform the P2S routine at an WDA trial, the dog must have earned a P1, P1S or P1M title at a previous trial.
 Must be at least 18 months old.

 B. Collar: Only one collar is allowed on the dog.
 Single collars include the following: flat, choke chain, fur savor or similar types of retracting collars, all used on a dead ring.